 - An Organization is associated with exactly one Domain (established with either a G Suite or Cloud Identity account), and is created automatically when you set up your domain in Google Cloud.

-users' access to those resources.
+resources and your users' access to those resources.
 This includes:

 - Proactive management: reorganize resources as needed (for example, restructuring or spinning up a new division may require new projects and folders).